Last Updated on January 1, 2022 by CHANDRAMANI

 Step 2 Remove the food

-Remove all your stored food out of the freezer and store them in a cooler or freezer bag.
+Remove all your stored food out of the freezer and store them in a cooler, portable freezer or freezer bag.
 To prevent it from thawing wrap all the food with newspaper and store it in the coldest area of your house.
 According to the food safety and inspection service of the U.S. Department of agriculture as soon as the temperature reaches 40 °F and higher bacteria that may have been present before freezing can begin to multiply

 Remove all the drawers from the freezer and keep the doors open.